Project: Southern Cabinet Trails

 Meeting Place: Oscar Miller Camping Area

-MWA is excited to be returning to the Cabinet Mountains for a trip to the beautiful Fisher River country.
+MWA is excited to celebrate National Trails Day in the Cabinet Mountains for a trip to the beautiful West Fisher River country.
 We'll base camp for the weekend in the southern Cabinets along the West Fork of Fisher Creek.
 The crew will spend workdays logging out deadfall on trails near the Fisher River.
 We'll clear each trail until we hit the snowpack, then hike back down, shuttle to the next trail, and do it all over again.
 We will perform spot maintenance tasks on the trail as we progress.
 These tasks include re-treading the trail, brushing the corridor, and clearing drainage structures.

 Each day's coverage will vary depending on how many trees have fallen, the size of the down trees, and where we find the snowline.
 No matter what we're sure to do plenty of hiking along the way.
 Come explore the remote southern Cabinets with us to help improve trail access!